Student teacher, Zach H, assisting in classroom.

 Clubs and Organizations

-Trinity Learning Community: is a collaborative endeavor developed by parents, adults with disabilities, CU, and Columbia County Corporation that addresses the critical need for housing options and creative support for adults with disabilities.
-Our efforts have resulted in a unique housing opportunity that directly improves the quality of life for individuals with disabilities, provide learning experiences for university students, and enhancing our community.
+Trinity Learning Community is a collaborative endeavor developed by parents, adults with disabilities, Commonwealth University, and Columbia County Corporation that addresses the critical need for housing options and creative support for adults with disabilities.
+Our efforts have resulted in a unique housing opportunity that directly improves the quality of life for individuals with disabilities, provides learning experiences for university students, and enhances our community.

 Facilities

-Pre-service candidates who enroll in the Special Education program at CU have the opportunity to actively engage in technology-equipped classrooms to empower their instructional skills as future educators.
+Pre-service candidates who enroll in the special education program have the opportunity to actively engage in technology-equipped classrooms to empower their instructional skills as future educators.
 In addition, students are given access to dedicated hands-on learning materials, such as assessment kits and manipulatives, in order to effectively prepare instructional designs for PreK-12 students.

 CAEP logo